-Chicago top cop orders probe after being found lying in car
+Chicago’s top cop found lying in car; requests investigation

-CHICAGO (AP) - Chicago Police Superintendent Eddie Johnson says he has asked the department to conduct an internal investigation on himself after he was found lying down in a car.
+CHICAGO (AP) - Chicago Police Superintendent Eddie Johnson asked the city’s police department to conduct an internal investigation on himself Thursday after he was found lying down in a car.

-A passerby found Johnson early Thursday and called 911.
-Police department spokesman Anthony Guglielmi says officers checked on Johnson’s well-being and didn’t observe any signs of impairment.
-Johnson drove himself home.
+A passerby found Johnson early Thursday in a car parked near a stop sign and called 911.
+Police department spokesman Anthony Guglielmi said in a statement that Johnson indicated he parked his car after feeling lightheaded.
+Officers checked on Johnson’s well-being and didn’t observe any signs of impairment.

 Guglielmi says Johnson requested the investigation because he believes officers and the superintendent “ought to be held to the highest standard.”